 It is not realistic to close your business during flu season, but you can do things to minimize the impact on your employees and your customers.
 First, send people home who are experiencing flu-like symptoms, such as fever, chills, coughing, hacking, and sneezing.
 If you allow sick workers to stay in the office, they might infect others, resulting in a substantial financial loss to your business.

 Always exercise caution when sending employees home, and have your human resources manager follow the guidelines set forth by state law, OSHA, and the CDC.
 Lastly, inaction on your part can get your company into trouble and possible liability.
-Under state and Occupational Safety and Health Administration (OSHA) law, you must provide a safe workplace that does not put your employees at risk of catching a serious contagion from a sick co-worker.
+Under state and Occupational Safety and Health Administration (OSHA) law, you must provide a safe workplace that does not put your employees at risk of catching a severe contagion from a sick co-worker.

 Prepare for an unexpected emergency.